-1. Power down and unplug the system 2.
-Remove the chassis cover.
-3. If you are not installing a new front port panel: remove the mini-bezel from the drive bay.
+1. Disconnect the chassis from any power source and remove the cover.
+2. If adding a drive to the chassis, remove the mini-bezel from the drive bay.
 The mini-bezel is the small grating that covers the drive bay.
 Remove this by simply pulling it out of the bay.
-If you are installing a new front port panel: remove the old drive by depressing the release tab, then pulling the drive out of the chassis.
-4. Insert the new drive unit in the slot until the tab locks into place.
-5. Connect the data and power cables to the backplane and, if necessary, serverboard.
+3. If replacing an existing drive, remove the existing drive by depressing the release tab, then pulling the drive out of the chassis.
+4. Attach the two guide screws which are included in the accessory box.
+5. Insert the new drive unit in the slot until the release tab locks into place.
+6. Connect the data and power cables to the motherboard.